timofey260/RWE-Sharp-Database/README.md

 # RWE-Sharp-Database
-RWE# database for installing mods and pack to rwe#
+Database for installing mods and packs to RWE#